-Plenty of keen fisherman visit Hardangervidda every year to take advantage of the healthy trout stocks in the majority of the National Park’s waters.
+Plenty of keen fishermen visit Hardangervidda every year to take advantage of the healthy trout stocks in the majority of the National Park’s waters.
 Highly recommended are the narrow inlets of the Sørfjord, and if you don’t have any luck then a trip to the Hardangervidda Nature Centre will bring you face to face with many of the species that call the park home.
 A non-fishing way to appreciate Hardangervidda’s pristine waters is to take a cruise on Lake Møsvatn, which rests at over 900m above sea level.

 Hardangervidda is also home to Norway’s most popular cycling route.
 Rallarvegen, or Navvies’ Road, traverses almost 100 kilometres across dramatic mountain scenery down to Flåm and the Aurlandsfjord.

 Finding accommodation within the national park shouldn’t be too much of a problem.
-There are a number of hotels, cabins and lodges, whilst camping is also permitted anywhere inside the park, provided you aren’t in a cultivated field, and aren’t within 150 meters of the nearest house or cabin!
+There are a number of hotels, cabins, and lodges, whilst camping is also permitted anywhere inside the park, provided you aren’t in a cultivated field and aren’t within 150 meters of the nearest house or cabin!
 The same goes for mobile homes and caravans.